prateeknischal/prateeknischal.github.io/content/go-use-those-traits.md

 ## How to solve the above problems

-Let's look into a less constraint language which doesn't have such hardcode OOPs principles.
+Let's look into a less constraint language which doesn't have such hardcore OOPs principles.

 [golang](https://golang.org) is the new language for the writing webservers and things on the internet.
 I am looking at you, NodeJS.

 I feel bringing JS to the backend was a mistake, or atleast not regulating it.
 I have an imperative programming background.
-I have worked a bit on a few NodeJS projects.
+Also, I have worked a bit on a few NodeJS projects.
 For some reason, it didn't seem receptive to me and it had certain inconsistencies that made it hard for me to write correct code.
-I know a lot of the veterans (irrespective of their background) will disagree with me, but I didn't feel that with other languages, so, just my opinion, no one needs to agree to it.
+I know a lot of the veterans (irrespective of their backgrounds) will disagree with me, but I didn't feel that with other languages, so, just my opinion, no one needs to agree to it.

-Back to go, so, it's an incredibly well designed language with constructs that are simple to use and most importantly, read.
+Back to go, it's an incredibly well designed language with constructs that are simple to use and most importantly, easy to read.
 It looks minimalist yet has a loaded standard library.

 Go has 2 interfaces that has the power to change the way you write code.